AlisonV2/av2-docker-elective/README.md

 ### Linux permissions

 Still working on it.
-The solution that worked on linux doesn't work so far on windows or macOS.
+The solution that worked on linux didn't work so far on windows or macOS.